As one of the main "contributors" to the Libreboot project, I was contracted to work on two chipsets by Minifree.

 - misrepresenting personal views to be the views of a whole community

-as demonstrated by countless references to "We" and Phoronix' post regarding "*their* statement" (apparently libreboot's) ("We" never made any such statement(s), but Leah did.)
+("We" never made any such statement(s), but Leah did.)

 - censoring the IRC channel like a child when comments are made that are disagreed with